-25 Wimborne St Giles Conservation Area Appraisal
+&lt;sup>26 Wimborne St Giles Conservation Area Appraisal

-- include listed buildings, a registered park and garden, and scheduled monuments. - 5.21 The larger site allocated under Policy 17 stipulates a design-led approach should be adopted for development here in order to respect the Wimborne St Giles Conservation Area and historic buildings, most notably the Grade 1 listed Church of St Giles and the row of estate cottages on Park Lane.
-The policy also indicates the site should include a pattern of development that fits in with the village character.
-This ensures development will not negatively impact the historic environment features and does not compromise the setting of them, but rather enhances it. - 5.22 Some of the smaller site allocation policies also make provisions for the historic environment.
-Policies 16, 19, and 20 indicate the scale, design and layout of the development will need to conserve and enhance the character of the Wimborne St Giles Conservation Area.
-This will help to ensure the Conservation Area and its setting are protected and improved through development, which will support the interpretation of historic features.
-Additionally, Policy 24 indicates development on the site allocated under this policy will need to respect the setting and significance of the Grade II listed Manor Farmhouse - again this helps to ensure the historic feature and its surroundings are appropriately protected.
-Policy 23 stipulates development will involve the sensitive conversion of the historic barns on site.
-By making sure development is careful and respectful of these historic features, the neighbourhood plan is maintaining the integrity of the structures whilst still allowing for a new use.
-Policy 25 sets out the need for excavation and archaeological evaluation on this site - this will help to ensure any important features are protected from development. - 5.23 The wider Wimborne St Giles Neighbourhood Plan policies also include provisions for the historic environment.
+- 5.24 The wider Wimborne St Giles Neighbourhood Plan policies also include provisions for the historic environment.
+Of note, Policy 11b provides protections for non-designated heritage assets.
 Policy 4 indicates new buildings will need to consider the setting and importance of heritage assets.
 Policy 6 demonstrates new buildings and modifications to existing buildings should seek to minimise the carbon footprint of the development whilst ensuring there is no unacceptable detrimental impact on the historic character of the area.
-These policies work to reduce negative impacts on the historic environment through changes in structures, setting, and character. - 5.24 Overall, the Plan seeks to implement site allocation policies that are considerate of the historic environment.
-Policies work to maintain and enhance the historic context and improve the setting of historic designations.
+These policies work to reduce negative impacts on the historic environment through changes in structures, setting, and character. - 5.25 Overall, the Plan seeks to implement site allocation policies that are considerate of the historic environment.
+Policies work to maintain and enhance the historic context and improve the setting of historic designations and non-designated assets.
 Taken as a whole, the policy framework should ensure that significant impacts to sensitive heritage settings are avoided in development.
 Residual effects are considered likely to be minor and both positive and negative, some uncertainty is also recognised in the absence of detailed development proposals and early archaeological investigations.